gclib 2.4.0

 Connection Management

-• To use a controller with gclib, first pass the address to GOpen() to receive a handle to the connection.
-This handle will be used in future library calls such as GInfo(), which we use to display some information about the open connection.
-After you are done, close the connection with GClose().
+• C/C++ To use a controller with gclib, first pass the address to gclib_open() to receive a handle to the connection, which will be used in all gclib calls which operate on that connection.
+After you are done, close the connection with gclib_close().

 #include <stdio.h>